 On December 1, 2011, the Company initiated an exchange offer (the "Offer") pursuant to which holders of certain of the Company's outstanding warrants (the "Warrants") to purchase an aggregate of 4,121,600 shares of the Company's common stock had the opportunity to acquire shares of the Company's common stock (the "Shares") through a warrant for share exchange.
-The Company issued the Shares in exchange for the Warrants in accordance with the following exchange ratios: (A) with respect to any Series A-1 Warrant, one (1) Share in exchange for every twenty (20) Shares for which such Series A-1 Warrant was exercisable, and (B) with respect to any Series A-2 Warrant, one (1) Share in exchange for every ten (10) Shares for which such Series A-2 Warrant was exercisable; provided that each holder must have exchanged all its Series A-1 Warrants and/or all its Series A-2 Warrants go to the terms and conditions thereof.
+The Company issued the Shares in exchange for the Warrants in accordance with the following exchange ratios: (A) with respect to any Series A-1 Warrant, one (1) Share in exchange for every twenty (20) Shares for which such Series A-1 Warrant was exercisable, and (B) with respect to any Series A-2 Warrant, one (1) Share in exchange for every ten (10) Shares for which such Series A-2 Warrant was exercisable; provided that each holder must have exchanged all its Series A-1 Warrants and/or all its Series A-2 Warrants pursuant to the terms and conditions thereof.
 The Offer continued for a period of twenty (20) business days from December 1, 2011 and expired on December 30, 2011, at 5:00 p.m., Eastern Time.
-Based on information provided by Empire Stock Transfer Inc., the Company's stock transfer agent, and pursuant to the terms of the Offer, 1,418,800 Series A-1 Warrants were tendered in exchange for approximately 70,940 Shares and 356,800 Series A-2 Warrants were tendered in exchange for approximately 106,620 Shares.
+Based on information provided by Empire Stock Transfer Inc., the Company's stock transfer agent, and pursuant to the terms of the Offer, 1,418,800 Series A-1 Warrants were tendered in exchange for approximately 70,940 Shares and 356,800 Series A-2 Warrants were tendered in exchange for approximately 35,680 Shares, for a total of 1,775,600 Warrants exchanged for approximately 106,620 Shares.
 The Company had accepted for exchange all of the Warrants validly tendered and not withdrawn.

-On August 20, 2012, Series A-1 warrants to purchase up to 642,000 share of the Company's common stock issued on August 21, 2009 expired.
+On August 20, 2012, Series A-1 warrants to purchase up to 642,000 shares of the Company's common stock issued on August 21, 2009 expired.
 The remaining Series A-2 warrants to purchase up to 1,704,000 shares of the Company's common stock and placement agent warrants to purchase up to 659,456 shares of the Company's common stock will expire on August 20, 2014.

-Warrants issued and outstanding at December 31, 2012 and 2011, and changes during the two-year period ended December 31, 2012 are as follows:
+Warrants issued and outstanding at December 31, 2013 and changes for the two years then ended are as follows: